-My only biological child, and the youngest child in our house, is now a Senior in High School and so many thoughts and emotions have been running through my head.
+My son is now a Senior in High School and so many thoughts and emotions have been running through my head.
 As a parent, you wonder…. have I done all I can to prepare my son/daughter for the challenges ahead?
 In general, during times of big transition in a child’s life many parents think about their not so stellar parenting moments and worry that those moments can have a negative impact on their child.
 All humans make mistakes, and parents are no exception.
 In my opinion, if you show your kids love and you provide them with emotional support, they will be OK as they go off on their own.
 Below are some things to consider if you have a child in high school.
 These tips can help in addressing any areas that may need your attention before they graduate from High School and as they prepare to transition into young adulthood.
 If you feel that counseling services can help support your teen, please seek help from a mental health professional.
 Turning Point Mental Health Center is available to help you and your child.
 However, if we are not your choice you can search for a mental health provider in your area by contacting your health insurance company or by asking a friend for recommendations.

-2. Can your teen take full responsibility for self-care?
+2. How is your teen with self-care?

 3. Can your teen manage his/her time?

 How is your teen with meeting deadlines?
 Help them find strategies to manage their time.
 This can include breaking down tasks into smaller steps, creating a task list that can be checked off.
 With each check mark, your child will experience a great sense of accomplishment!
 It's also very important to teach your child how to prioritize tasks since the academic workload in college will feel overwhelming otherwise.